-The Law Start workshop runs a number of times throughout the year so if you successfully complete the course and meet all eligibility requirements, you could receive an offer to study Bachelor of Laws or a combined Law degree at Murdoch University.
+The Law Start workshop runs a number of times throughout the year so if you successfully complete the course and meet all eligibility requirements, you will receive an offer to study a Bachelor of Laws or a combined Law degree at Murdoch University.

 To be eligible to apply for Law Start, you need to:

 - complete one or more ATAR subjects with a strong focus on communication and essay writing skills.
 Examples of eligible subjects include English, English Literature, Modern History, Politics and Legal Studies.

 - receive at least 70% in one of your subjects in your most recent Year 12 report.

 - complete your WA Certificate of Education with satisfactory English language competency requirements for university entry.